Entanglement Dynamics of Two V-type Atoms with Dipole-Dipole Interaction in Dissipative Cavity: Abstract

 \section{Abstract}

-In this work, we study a coupled system of two V-type atoms interacting with a dissipative single-mode cavity, which couples with an external environment.
-Firstly, in order to diagonalize Hamiltonian of dissipative cavity, we introduce a set of new creation and annihilation operators according to theorem Fano.
-Then, we obtain the analytical solution of this model by solving the time dependent Schrodinger equation.
-We also discuss in detail the influences of the cavity-environment coupling, the SGI parameter, the initial state and the dipole-dipole interaction between the two atoms on entanglement dynamics.
-The results show that, with the SGI parameter increasing, the entanglement will decay quicker for the initially maximal entangled state but it will decay slower for the initially partial entangled state.
-For the initially product state, the larger the SGI parameter, the more entanglement will be generated.
-The strong coupling can protect entanglement to some extent, but the dipole-dipole interaction can significantly protect entanglement.
-Moreover, the dipole-dipole interaction can not only generate entanglement very effectively, but also enhance the regulation effect of $\theta$ on entanglement for the initially partial entangled and product states.
+In this work, we study a coupled system of two V-type atoms with dipole-dipole interaction in a dissipative single-mode cavity, which couples with an external environment.
+We obtain the analytical solution of this model by solving the time dependent Schrodinger equation after we diagonalize Hamiltonian of dissipative cavity by introducing a set of new creation and annihilation operators according to Fano theorem.
+We also detailedly discuss the influences of cavity-environment coupling, spontaneously generated interference (SGI) parameter and dipole-dipole interaction between two atoms on entanglement dynamics under different initial states.
+The results show that the SGI parameter has different effects on entanglement dynamics under different initial states.
+Namely, the SGI parameter will increase the decay rate of the initially maximal entangled state and reduce that of the initially partial entangled state.
+For the initially product state, the larger SGI parameter corresponds to the more entanglement generated.
+The entanglement monotonically decreases under the weak cavity-environment coupling, while the oscillation of entanglement will occur under the strong cavity-environment coupling.
+The larger the dipole-dipole interaction is, the slower the entanglement decays and the more the entanglement will be generated.
+So the dipole-dipole interaction can not only protect and generate entanglement very effectively, but also enhance the regulation effect of the SGI parameter on entanglement.